Legend101Zz/toilink-hack/README.md

 maintenance and cleanliness.Our project aims to provide solution to this problem through social feedback and social awareness.
->>Our Home page has two arrow keys left and right which give access to other pages like login, main page, maps and about us.

 ![Main page](./images/main.jpg)

 ><span style="color: #f2cf4a; font-family: Babas; font-size: 1.5em;">1) Home:</span>Main page is designed keeping it's aesthetic aspect high so that perception of public toilets being attached with negative emotion change.
-It has 5 icons on its left corner all leading you on different page.
+It has a UI designed to give user a sense of comfort and vividness.

 ![login](./images/login.jpg)

-we have created sign in/up interface page backed with the power of express framework .
+we have created login/register interface page backed with the power of express framework .

 >><span style="font-family: 'Lucida Console';">We made the login page user friendly so that it remember you, so that you don't have to sign in again and again. </span>